subramanyuswain/genai-gemini/expence-tracker/README.txt

 3. Create a AI code to generate queries that can analyse the expences and create charts based on the data in the tables

-4. As always keep improving the design so that can be more convinient to use it.
+4. As always keep improving the design so that it can be more convinient to use.